Pain after partial knee replacement – what to do?

 • Electrotherapy.

-• Aquatherapy for joint-friendly strengthening.
+• Aquatic therapy for joint-friendly strengthening.

-3. Operational options
+3. Operational Options

-Long-term problems with a sled prosthesis
+Long-term problems with a partial knee replacement

 1. Progressive joint wear

-2. Retropatellar arthrosis
+2. Retropatellar osteoarthritis

 • Those affected complain of pain behind the kneecap.